andersonbrito/nextstrain_course/README.md

 # Nextstrain course

 This repository contains the essential files for creating a [nextstrain build](https://nextstrain.org/) for running and visualizing phylogeographic analyses of pathogen spread using genomic data.
+Edit this README file as you wish, and create a description of your project (taking advantage of the [GitHub Markdown](https://guides.github.com/features/mastering-markdown/), topic and subtopic structure).

 ## Getting started